Antelao

 The summit was reached for the first time in 1850 by the hunter Matteo Ossi from San Vito, who then accompanied the mountaineer Paul Grohmann to the summit in 1863.
+The modern Alta Via 4 trail which goes through Antelao has a nickname Alta Via di Grohmann.

 The easiest route is from the north, known as the "Laste", a steep, narrow ridge.
 It involves a good deal of exposure, and a few short technical sections, such as a chimney, protected by cables.
 There is a refuge, the Rifugio Galassi, which is located below the Forcella Piccola in the upper Val d'Oten.